rakshazi/yourlanguagesucks.com/why/lua.md

 # Toolchain

-* Lua doesn't have an offical toolchain as its an embedable language
+* Lua doesn't have an offical toolchain as its an embedable language.
 * LuaRocks exists but is too hard to setup, especially on Windows